 If you thought kitchen islands were only a built-in feature of some kitchens, you’re only partly correct.
 Custom kitchen islands are only one option.
 If building custom kitchen islands in your home isn’t in the budget, try a rolling kitchen island.
-Mobile kitchen islands look just as nice as built-in kitchen islands, and they have the added benefit of being portable.
+Mobile kitchen islands look just as nice as stationary kitchen islands, and they have the added benefit of being portable.
 Not only can you move your kitchen island around when you need to reconfigure your kitchen space; you can also take your rolling kitchen island with you if you ever move.

 If you’re worried that your kitchen may be too small to accommodate traditional kitchen island designs, don’t give up yet.
 There are many sizes and kitchen island styles to choose from.
 It’s entirely possible to find a kitchen island that is just the right size and style for your kitchen.
 With butcher blocks, kitchen carts, shelves and cabinets, you can increase the counter space and storage areas in even the smallest kitchens.

-More features: Some other convenient features to consider when browsing kitchen island designs are towel racks, bread boards, drop leaves and caster wheels.
+Some other convenient features to consider when browsing kitchen island designs are towel racks, bread boards, drop leaves and caster wheels.
 Bread boards or drop leaves offer even more counter space while remaining compact and look just as nice as a granite kitchen island.
 Towel racks are nice to have at hand when you need them, and caster wheels make it easy to move your kitchen carts out of the way when you need the open space.

 More Ways to Shop